Emma Amos (painter): Legacy

 Amos retired from teaching in 2008 and made a point to visit her students' exhibitions to support them.
 Her works in the 2017 Soul of a Nation Tate show inspired a collection from designer Duro Olowu.

 Amos died of complications of Alzheimer's disease on May 20, 2020 at the age of 83.
 In 2021, Emma Amos: Color Odyssey, a retrospective of her work organized by Shawnya Harris, opened at Georgia Museum of Art before traveling.

 Amos' work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.
+Her work was included in the 2024 exhibition Making Their Mark: Works from the Shah Garg Collection at the Berkeley Art Museum and Pacific Film Archive (BAMPFA).

+From May 31, 2024 to January 5, 2025, Amos' work Winning (1982, acrylic on linen with hand-woven fabric) was included in the exhibition titled Subversive, Skilled, Sublime: Fiber Art by Women at the Smithsonian American Art Museum.
+The exhibition, containing twentieth-century American art, featured the work of artists such as Sheila Hicks and Faith Ringgold.
+To complement the exhibition, the Smithsonian American Art Museum created a 10-episode narrative podcast, titled "Backstitch," allowing listeners to explore the lives and creative practices of the featured artists in their own voices.